ceph/ceph/doc/rados/operations/pg-states.rst

   The placement group is waiting in line to start backfill.

 *backfill_toofull*
-  A backfill operation is waiting because the destination OSD is over its full ratio.
+  A backfill operation is waiting because the destination OSD is over the backfillfull ratio.

 *backfill_unfound*
   Backfill stopped due to unfound objects.